metagov/open-web-challenge/index.md

 <iframe class="airtable-embed" src="https://airtable.com/embed/shryU24x71Du3IBq1?backgroundColor=pink&viewControls=on" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>

+# Prizes
+First place: $5,000 USD
+Second place: $2,000 USD
+Honorary mentions: $500 USD

+Plus $10,000+ worth of bounties—-see below.

-# Challenge areas
+# Challenge areas and bounties
-To help you scope out your projects, we've identified a range of challenge areas motivated by NEAR's own governance problems.
+To help you scope out your projects, we've identified a range of governance challenges motivated by the real issues faced by Web3 communities.
+Many of these challenge areas are funded, meaning that you can earn bounties for submitting a proposal that answers that challenge; the winner and runner-up of each funded challenge area described will be awarded $1,200 and $800, respectively.
+Watch for additional bounties that will be announced closer to the start of the hackathon!

 * **Re-imagine the NEAR Community Fund.** [NEAR’s Community Fund](https://gov.near.org/t/community-fund-i-wiki/139) is a 5M $NEAR / 1.5M USD fund that supports DAOs, councils, and communities building on NEAR; it’s also the main entity funding this hackathon.
 It’s currently run by a council of ~7 people using simple up/down voting on Discourse proposals.
 In this challenge area, teams will propose improvements and/or completely new mechanisms for making distributions from the Community Fund.
 We’re especially interested in proposals that can make the process more decentralized and more participatory.
 * **Govern the Rainbow Bridge.** The [Rainbow Bridge](https://near.org/blog/the-rainbow-bridge-is-live/) is a new relay between Ethereum and NEAR, but we need to incentivize people to operate it.
 In this challenge, area you will submit a socio-technical design for a new Rainbow DAO to govern the Rainbow Bridge, incentivize contributions, and protect its future.
 Feel free to adapt the existing proposal, which you can find [here (see “Incentives”)](https://near.org/blog/eth-near-rainbow-bridge/).